uilianries/imgui/Getting-Started.md

 ## Compiling/Linking

-- (1) Decide if you want to use `master` or `docking` branch, both are maintained.
-You can easily switch later.
+- (1) Decide if you want to use `master` or [`docking`](https://github.com/ocornut/imgui/issues/2109) branch.
+Both are maintained, you can easily switch later.
 - (2) Pull the repository into a submodule of your project, or simply download/copy the repository in yours and commit it.
 - (3) Add files to your project or build system of your choice, so they get compiled and linked into your app.
    - Add all source files in the root folder: `imgui/{*.cpp,*.h}`.
    - Add selected `imgui/backends/imgui_impl_xxxx{.cpp,.h}` files corresponding to the technology you use from the `imgui/backends/` folder (e.g. if your app uses SDL2 + DirectX11, add `imgui_impl_sdl2.cpp`, `imgui_impl_dx11.cpp` etc.).
-If your engine uses multiple technology you may include multiple backends.
+If your engine uses multiple APIs you may include multiple backends.
-   - Visual Studio users: Add `misc/debugger/imgui.natvis` and `misc/debugger/imgui.natstepfilter` to improve debugging experience.
+   - Visual Studio users: Add `misc/debugger/imgui.natvis` and `misc/debugger/imgui.natstepfilter` to improve the debugging experience.
    - std::string users: Add `misc/cpp/imgui_stdlib.*` to easily use InputText with std::string.

 **If your application already uses the API you pulled the backends for, things should compile and link already.**

-Most users having linking problems are in fact having problems because of the underlying windowing or graphics tech they use. e.g. If you use DirectX11 you need to link with d3d11.lib, if you use SDL2 you need to obtain the library (from their website or vcpkg) and link with SDL2.lib+SDL2main.lib etc.
+Most users with linking problems are in fact having problems because of the underlying windowing or graphics tech they use. e.g. If you use DirectX11 you need to link with d3d11.lib, if you use SDL2 you need to obtain the library (from their website or vcpkg) and link with SDL2.lib+SDL2main.lib etc.
-If you already have an app running by definition you shouldn't have a problem including corresponding header files and linking libraries.
+If you already have an app running then by definition you shouldn't have a problem including corresponding header files and linking libraries.

 If you are creating a new application from scratch: while it is generally outside of scope of Dear ImGui to document how to use every windowing/graphics stacks, you can refer to our [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder to see which libs/settings we are using.
 Some people just copy our example to start a new testbed app.
 For the convenience of providing easy-to-compile examples, for years our repository has included an (old) precompiled version of GLFW 3.2 for Windows.

 ## Setting up Dear ImGui & Backends

-After this list we will show exact corresponding code.
+After this list we will show the corresponding code.

 - (1) Add `imgui/` to include paths.
 Include header files for main lib (`#include "imgui.h"`) + backends (e.g. `#include "imgui_impl_win32.h"`, `#include "imgui_impl_dx11.h"`).
 - (2) Create Dear ImGui context with `ImGui::CreateContext()`.